 Join me for lessons from the tabletop…

-Lesson 1: Align on your Goals
+Lesson 1: Align on your Goals Link to heading

 There is a joke within the roleplaying community: “Never split the party.”
 Each hero’s individual talents are not enough to stay alive in the dangerous fantasy settings where these games take place.